top of page

 Moreover, attachment trauma can impact brain development.
 Studies show that early adverse experiences can alter neural pathways associated with stress regulation and emotional processing (Teicher et al., 2003).
 This biological impact reinforces the cycle of trauma, making it challenging for you to establish secure attachments later in life.

-Therapeutic interventions, such as attachment-based therapy, can be beneficial in addressing the effects of attachment trauma.
-These approaches aim to create a safe therapeutic relationship that helps you reprocess traumatic experiences and develop healthier attachment styles (Wallin, 2007).
+Therapeutic interventions can be beneficial in addressing the effects of attachment trauma helping you: explore and reflect on childhood experiences, re-parent the inner child, understand patterned responses, and form a new relationship with the nervous system.
+These are just a few examples.
+Therapy aims to create a safe therapeutic relationship that helps you understand, process experiences, and develop healthier attachment styles (Wallin, 2007).

 What Are The Different Types Of Attachment